The Legend of Zorro

 The Legend of Zorro is a 2005 American Western swashbuckler film directed by Martin Campbell, produced by Walter F. Parkes, Laurie MacDonald and Lloyd Phillips, with music by James Horner, and written by Roberto Orci and Alex Kurtzman.
 It is the sequel to 1998's The Mask of Zorro; Antonio Banderas and Catherine Zeta-Jones reprise their roles as the titular hero and his spouse, Elena, and Rufus Sewell stars as the villain, Count Armand.
 The film takes place in San Mateo County, California and was shot in San Luis Potosí, Mexico, with second-unit photography in Wellington, New Zealand.
-The film was theatrically released on October 28, 2005, by Columbia Pictures (instead of TriStar due to Columbia holding the sequel rights to TriStar's pre-1999 film library), and earned $142.4 million on a $65 million budget.
+The film was theatrically released on October 28, 2005, by Columbia Pictures (instead of TriStar due to Columbia holding the sequel rights to TriStar's pre-1999 film library).

+The Legend of Zorro earned $142.4 million on a $75 million budget.
+It received poor reviews, with critics generally praising its acting, but criticizing the screenplay, special effects, tone and humor.

 Plot

-In 1850, nine years after the events of the first film, California is voting on whether to join the United States of America as a state.
-Alejandro Murrieta, now known as Don Alejandro De La Vega, foils a plot to steal the ballots, but during the fight with a gunman named Jacob McGivens, he briefly loses his mask.
-A pair of Pinkerton agents see his face and recognize him.
-The following day, the agents confront Alejandro's wife, Elena, and blackmail her into divorcing him.
+In 1850, California votes on whether to join the United States.
+Zorro, formerly Alejandro Murrieta, now known to the public as Don Alejandro De La Vega, foils a plot to steal the ballots.
+During the fight with a gunman named Jacob McGivens, he loses his mask, and two Pinkerton agents see his face.
+Alejandro's marriage with his wife, Elena, becomes strained after he refuses to stop being Zorro when the election ends.
+The couple fights, and Alejandro moves out.
+The following day, the Pinkertons confront Elena, who later divorces Alejandro.

-Three months later, the separation from Elena and his son Joaquin, and the feeling that the people no longer need Zorro, are taking their toll on Alejandro.
-His childhood guardian, Father Felipe, convinces him to attend a party at French Count Armand's new vineyard.
-There, Alejandro discovers that Elena is dating the count, an admirer from her time spent in Europe.
-After leaving the party, Alejandro witnesses a huge explosion close to Armand's mansion and becomes suspicious of him.

-McGivens leads an attack on the family of Guillermo Cortez, Alejandro's friend, to seize their land deed.
-Donning his mask again, Zorro succeeds in rescuing Guillermo's wife and son, but fails to save Guillermo and the deed.
-Zorro follows McGivens to Armand's mansion and discovers that Armand plans to build a railroad on Cortez's land.
-He also encounters Elena and, learning of an upcoming shipment, he tracks McGivens to a cove where the cargo is delivered.
-Unbeknownst to him, Joaquin also hitched a ride on McGiven's cart, having snuck out of a class field trip.
-Zorro saves his son from the bandits and, examining the shipment, he sees a piece of the cargo - a bar of soap - and the phrase Orbis Unum meaning One World in Latin on a crate lid.
-Upon researching the phrase, Felipe and Alejandro learn that Armand is the head of a secret society, the Knights of Aragon, which has been secretly ruling Europe.
-The United States is deemed a threat to the Knights, so they plan to throw the country into chaos before it can gain too much power.